Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/general-configuration.md

 Windows Spotlight is a feature included with Windows 10 and 11, which downloads images and advertisements from Bing and displays them as background wallpapers on the lock screen or desktop.

 By default, Atlas disables it as Atlas has its theme, and the feature raises privacy concerns for some users.
 To enable it, run the `Windows Spotlight.reg` file and restart your computer.

-## :material-update: Windows Update

-### Automatic Updates

-Automatic Windows Updates automatically download and install security and other updates to your computer.

-On Atlas, they are disabled by default, as [update notifications](#update-notifications) should notify users of critical updates without interrupting their work.
-However, this is fundamentally a decrease in security for convenience, and it is an overall personal preference.
-If you keep them disabled, remember to install updates occasionally for security.

-Run the `Enable Automatic Updates.reg` file to enable automatic updates.

-### Delivery Optimization

-Delivery Optimization helps speed up Windows Updates by sharing the data via other Windows machines on your local network.
-We've disabled this to reduce background network usage.
-If you wish to enable this, run the `Enable Delivery Optimization.reg` file.

-### Update Notifications

-Windows Update typically shows update notifications to alert a user of when an update is going to be installed, or if automatic updates are disabled, to manually click 'Check for updates' to update the system.

-On Atlas, they are enabled by default so that users with [notifications](#notifications) enabled get alerts about important updates.